blualg/m-ovito/doc/manual/licenses/ffmpeg.instructions.rst

     --disable-network \
     --disable-programs \
     --disable-debug \
-    --prefix=$HOME/progs/ffmpeg
+    --disable-decoders \
+    --disable-indevs \
+    --disable-postproc \
+    --disable-sdl2 \
+    --prefix=$HOME/ffmpeg
   make install

 macOS
 """""

-OVITO for macOS includes shared libraries that have been built from the unmodified sources of ffmpeg 4.2.8.
+OVITO for macOS includes shared libraries that have been built from the unmodified sources of ffmpeg 5.1.2.
 The following commands have been used to generate them::

   git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg_source
   cd ffmpeg_source
-  git checkout n4.2.8
+  git checkout n5.1.2
   export MACOSX_DEPLOYMENT_TARGET=10.14
   ./configure \
     --disable-network \